tuffy/python-audio-tools/src/encoders/NOTES.rst

 It should be compilable via the ``-DSTANDALONE`` flag and added to ``Makefile.sa``.
-Standalone encoders *do not* have to generate working files;
+Standalone encoders *do not* have to generate finished files;
 the Python interpreter may be necessary to complete a file encode.
 However, such encoders should run through all the steps that the Python encoding function would.